Return to view all news articles.

 Under the Wills Act 1837, a Will is revoked by a subsequent marriage, unless it can be shown it was entered into in anticipation of the marriage.

 The key issue, in this case, was whether Evi's Will was made in contemplation of the later marriage, otherwise, the marriage would effectively revoke the Will.
 If a Will is prepared in anticipation of marriage, the easiest way to evidence this is to have a clause in the Will along the lines of “I make this Will in anticipation of my marriage to X”.
-There was no such clause in Evi’s Will which is unsurprising as it was drafted by a solicitor.
+There was no such clause in Evi’s Will which is unsurprising as it was not drafted by a solicitor.
 Her pending marriage to Dr Lattimer was never mentioned in the Will.
 But the unusually short timeframe over which these key events occurred would beg the question: surely the Will contemplated the marriage, even if it did not expressly state as much?

 Evi was wealthy with an Estate worth approximately £10m in assets held worldwide.
 Had Evi’s Will survived the marriage, her Estate would be divided between six beneficiaries of which Dr Lattimer was one.
 However, if the Will was revoked by her marriage, the entirety of her English estate (£3m) would pass under the intestacy rules to Dr Lattimer as her surviving spouse.
 Evi’s sister (who was the Defendant), who stood to benefit from the Will, sought to defend Dr Lattimer’s claim that the Will had been revoked by their marriage.